- These instructions are intended specifically for installing XCache, an open-source opcode cacher.

 - I’ll be working from a Liquid Web Core Managed CentOS 7 server, and I’ll be logged in as non-root user.
 If you need more information then visit our tutorial on How to Add a User and Grant Root Privileges on CentOS 7.

 Ansible is part of Extra Packages for Enterprise Linux (EPEL), which is a community repository of non-standard packages for the RHEL distribution.
-First, we’ll install the EPEL repository:
+First, we need to install the EPEL repository.
+Directions on enabling EPEL can be found here.

 As a matter of best practice we’ll update our packages: